Puranjit/DataScience/README.md

 # Introduction to Python
-## This repository gives an introduction to basics and some applications of Python and its libraries
+## This repository gives an introduction to basics concepts of Python and some applications of its libraries
 ### Study Material for course MYSM 492/892 at BSEN, UNL (Spring, 2022) - <br>

 Sequence to be followed: